Object

 s NodeClass

-reference to its type definition (depicted as double closed and filled arrows).DataType
+reference to its type definition (depicted as double closed and filled arrows).DataType: which describes the type of the variable value.
+It is assigned to the

 s is BaseVariableType